ellenmacpherson/LearnToCode/README.md

 No one source here will teach you everything.
 Have a play around with several different websites to get a more holistic learning experience.

 All resources listed here are free unless they have a :moneybag: symbol.
 This is aside from books, which I've left as 'free', as they can either be bought or borrowed.
-I have only included paid sources I have used myself and that I trust are good quality, as well as relatively affordable.
+I have only included paid sources I have used myself and that I trust are good quality and relatively affordable.
 They are by no means a must-purchase.
 Working diligently, you can learn enough to start freelancing just from the free sources here.

 ## Dip Your Toes In